thehimel/internet-speed-notifier/README.md

 ### Future Updates
 * Send email when the speed is more than defined speed.
 * Play defined audio when the speed is more than defined speed.
+* Change the network if the present network is slow, automatically revert to primary network e.g. broadband, when the expected speed is met.

 ### Screenshot
 ![Screenshot](./Screenshot.png)